 2. Encourage Questions

-Your transparency is the key to your employees understanding their benefits.
-Summarize the benefits and coverage in your summary of benefits and coverage (SBC) documentation so that employees can quickly see what would and would not be covered by their plans.
-This step may answer some of your team’s questions upfront, saving time and confusion.
+Summary and benefits coverage documents (SBC) should make it easy for employees to quickly see what would and would not be covered by their plans.
+Carefully crafting SBC documents may help answer some of your team’s questions upfront, saving time and confusion.

 3. Discuss Making Intentional Choices